 I’m the first one to admit I’m not perfect.
 I have a really bad anger problem along with depression and anxiety.

-We don’t have our shit together by any stretch of the imagination but when we made the big move from our suburban home to a wildly different setting, I couldn’t pass up the opportunity to talk about it but I am not offering advice because I probably shouldn’t.
+Neither me nor my husband have our shit together by any stretch of the imagination.
+When we made the big move from our suburban home to a wildly different setting, I couldn’t pass up the opportunity to talk about it but I am not offering advice because I probably shouldn’t.

-We are self professed eccentrics; responsible people wannabes.
-We’re the folks who envy the people who seem to have their shit together.
-We are the ones who show up at the farmers market with a cute collection of things to sell only to discover the seller down the row has four times the inventory, professionally displayed with matching business cards (that really happened).
+We are self-professed eccentrics; responsible people wannabes.
+We’re secure enough with ourselves to admit we envy others who seem to have perfect lives.
+We are the ones who show up at the farmers market to sell something only to discover the seller down the row has four times the inventory, professionally displayed with matching business cards (that really happened).

 As a matter of fact, we like being a little off.
-Were intelligent and witty and we kind of revel in our offness.
+We’re intelligent and kind and we revel in our off-ness.
 We are castaways on The Island Of Misfits.
-In a nut shell, we have low self esteem but we also think we’re pretty cool.
+In a nutshell, we have low self-esteem but we also think we’re pretty cool.
 Reconcile that.

-As humans, I think we all struggle with the fact that we have aspects of ourselves we love and those we loath and they have to occupy the same space in our heads.
+I think we all struggle with the idea that we have aspects of ourselves we love and some we loath and they have to occupy the same space in our heads.
 Just stay on your own sides of the room.